Lorite/lorite-personal-learning/README.md

 ## About The Project

 Welcome to my personal learning repository :bowtie:.
 I use it to learn about different tools, workflows, programming languages, and anything related to software development, really.
 Personally, I like to have an overview of the different tools and languages and how they work together.
-I am getting started with DevOps and CI/CD, so I am using this repository to learn about it, mainly using [dev containers](https://containers.dev/), [Bazel](https://bazel.build/), and [GitHub actions](https://github.com/features/actions) to build monorepo.
+I am getting started with DevOps and CI/CD, so I am using this repository to learn about it, mainly using [dev containers](https://containers.dev/), [Bazel](https://bazel.build/), and [GitHub actions](https://github.com/features/actions) to build the monorepo.
 I also code in my everyday job, so I also follow specific language courses and try out examples on this repository.
 I believe that programmers should be able to do everything, from designing the architecture to deploying the software; and this repository can help me (and maybe you) to achieve that.
 I have high hopes for this repository :crossed_fingers:.

 ![Dev-ops-meme](https://imgb.ifunny.co/images/0d9aaaf8feb3e07013fe7d8f701924ff3ac02fa425a90b52176144c601338b09_1.jpg)